 An application for a residence permit for a visit is always sent to the Migration Agency in Sweden, where the decision is taken.
 Consequently, the application period is longer than for a D-visa.
 If the application is granted, residence permits are usually issued for between three and twelve months.

 If you have special grounds that are approved, you can obtain a national visa (D-visa) for longer than 90 days, but for a year at the most.
 A national visa gives you freedom of movement throughout the Schengen area, in the same way as a residence permit.
 You yourself decide how many times you want to enter the Schengen area during the visa’s period of validity.

 If you are to be granted a residence permit for a visit or a national visa, the purpose of the trip must be to visit Sweden, not to settle there.
-You must have the means to support yourself throughout your stay, and you must possess either a return ticket or enough money for your return journey.
-Medical travel insurance is not compulsory, but it is advisable, since medical costs can be high.
+You must have the means to support yourself throughout your stay.
+Medical travel insurance is compulsory, since medical costs can be high.